 In order to get the best results from your work, it’s imperative that you rely on the proper art supplies.

-While we talked in great length of some essential watercolor supplies in this article, there are a few additional products you will want to have hand that we didn't mention.
+There are a few additional products you will want to have hand that we didn’t mention.

 Most notably will be a quality pencil sharpener.